mpalmer/jekyll-static-comments/README.md

 just save the comments out to your `_comments` directory, then re-generate the site and upload.
 This provides a natural "moderation" mechanism, at the expense of discouraging wide-ranging "realtime" discussion.

+## A caveat about liquid

+Never use the word `comment` by itself as an identifier of any kind (variable, whatever) in your Liquid templates: the language considers it to be the start of a comment (regardless of where it appears) and eats your code.
+Yes, apparently Liquid really *is* that stupid.
+At the very least, you'll need to put a prefix or suffix or something so that liquid doesn't think you're trying to execute it's `comment` function.

 ## Licencing, bug reports, patches, etc